jhanink/algorithm-things/README.md

 * Partitioning
 * Sorting

-`Partitioning` is the act of "sorting" data to the left and right of of a pivot point.
-More specifically, it rearranges data such that values on the left are "less than" the pivot value, and values on the right are "greater".
-This effectively defines two collections, Left, Right, containing members that are less than and greater than the pivot, respectively.
-The collections are not internally sorted.
+`Partitioning` an array is the act of moving data around a chosen Pivot.
+Specifically, it rearranges data so that Left <= Pivot <= Right.
+The result is that the Pivot is "sorted" with respect to Left and Right, but the Left and Right sides are not themselves sorted.

+This is then repeated on the Left and Right subarrays.

+This process of recursive partitioning results in a fully sorted array.